othmaneechc/SpeedTransformer/README.md

 **Fine-tuning**

-Use the `finetune.sh` script to fine-tune the LSTM model with a default random state of `42`
+Use the `finetune.sh` script to fine-tune the pre-trained LSTM model with a default random state of `42`

 ```bash
 # lstm/finetune.sh